Insulin potentiation therapy

 One of the major distinctions between cancer cells and normal cells is that cancer cells have lost their ability to utilize oxygen when they are burning glucose for energy production.
 Because of this, cancer cells must resort to a very primitive and inefficient default method of energy production called fermentation, which is very similar to how a yeast or other primitive organism would survive.
 As a result, they will utilize 19 times more glucose than normal cells and it is this constant need for glucose that makes this therapy such an effective tool.

 During IPT, a small dose of insulin is given to the patient to induce a state of low blood sugar (or hypoglycemia).
-This dose of insulin is given to trick the cancer cells so that their glucose receptors remain open.
-After about 30 minutes, the patient begins to have symptoms such as light-headedness and a general weakness, and it is at this point that a much smaller dose (about one tenth of a normal dose) of chemotherapy is administered in hopes of specifically targeting and killing the cancer cells.
+This dose of insulin is used to trick the cancer cells so that their glucose receptors remain open.
+After about 30 minutes, the patient begins to feel light-headed and generally weakened, and it is at this point that a much smaller dose (about one tenth of a normal dose) of chemotherapy is administered to specifically target the cancer cells.

 Comparing Insulin Potentiation Therapy to conventional chemotherapy